-1.3.2.
+2.1.2.
 Targets for SOFIA Legacy Proposals

 Each SOFIA Legacy Proposal must describe the proposed targets for the program.
-Target lists, containing a larger set than achievable within the requested time are acceptable in phase I, if justified.
+Target lists that contain a larger set than achievable within the requested time are acceptable in Phase I if justified.
 Such target pools will then be finalized in the acceptance process and Phase II preparation (or, for survey-type programs, in the flight planning).
 Such target pools should, however, be of limited over-subscription (i.e. a factor 2-3 of the requested time).
-The SOFIA standard duplication rules apply (Cy7_CfP Sec.
-3.1) relative to both GTO ROC targets as well as regular program targets.
+The SOFIA standard duplication rules apply (Cy8_CfP Sec.
+3.1) relative to both regular program targets as well as Guaranteed Time Observation Reserved Observation Catalog (GTO ROC) targets.

-1.3.3.
+2.1.3.
 Legacy Program Constraints and Feasibility

-The scientific merit and reach of the proposed SLP science is of paramount importance in the proposal selection process, and the SOFIA project will consider very highly ranked SLP programs requiring non-standard/dedicated scheduling and other special considerations.
-However, because of the size of the SLP, and the intent to execute them in parallel to the regular Cycle 7 (and 8) programs, the unique characteristics of the SOFIA observatory, their feasibility will depend of a number of additional factors.
-We discuss these here to allow proposal teams to optimize their programs and to ensure the selectability of the proposals.
+The scientific merit and reach of the proposed SLP science is of paramount importance in the proposal selection process, and the SOFIA project will consider very highly ranked

+SLP programs requiring non-standard/dedicated scheduling and other special considerations.
+However, the feasibility to execute SLP observations is constrained by factors such as the size of the program, the intent to execute SLP observations in parallel to the regular Cycle 8 (and 9) observations, and the unique characteristics of the SOFIA observatory.
+We discuss these elements here to allow proposal teams to optimize their programs and to ensure the selectability of their proposals.

 Programs that request limited contiguous (<3 hours per flight), and total (<20 hours total) duration observations per target, distributed over the northern sky, do not need to discuss scheduling constraints in detail, unless specific timing requirements apply.
-However, those proposal requesting large amounts (>20 hours) of observing times over limited areas of the sky (especially for inner Galaxy and southern sources), or time constrained scheduling, should consider the impacts of the following scheduling constraints on their programs:
+However, those requesting large amounts (>20 hours) of observing times over limited areas of the sky (especially for inner Galaxy and southern sources) or time constrained scheduling should consider the impacts of the following scheduling constraints on their programs:

-• SOFIA is scheduled in multi-week, single instrument, Science Flight Series.
-Instrument changes typically require three days.
-Therefore, instrument series are usually at least three weeks in duration.

-• Flight crew staffing rules normally limits SOFIA to three, or occasionally at most, four nights per week, with a maximum "wheels-up-to-wheels-down" duration of 10 hours per flight.
+- SOFIA is scheduled in multi-week, single-instrument Science Flight Series.
+Instrument changes typically require two to three days.
+Therefore, instrument series are usually at least three weeks in duration. - Flight crew staffing rules normally limits SOFIA to four nights per week with a maximum "wheels-up-to-wheels-down" duration of 10 hours per flight.

-Hence, high time-cadence observations with multiple instruments, or tightly time constrained observations, will require additional down time and inefficiencies.
+Hence, high time-cadence observations with multiple instruments, or tightly time constrained observations, will require additional downtime and inefficiencies.

-Because of the need to return to the home base - whether in Palmdale or on a deployment site - typical flight legs on target are limited to about 3 hours duration.
+• Because of the need to return to the home base - whether in Palmdale or on a deployment site - typical flight legs on target are limited to about 3 hours duration.
 Longer contiguous flight legs are possible but cause significant inefficiencies.

-For large programs "balancing" observations from the regular target pool may not be available to allow efficient flight plans.
+For large programs, "balancing" observations from the regular target pool may not be available to allow efficient flight plans.
 Observations requiring special scheduling will be charged the additional overheads incurred.

-- The annual Southern deployment is limited to 7 weeks with two instruments.
-Suitcase deployments (Cy7_CfP Sec 2.2.3.2.) may be possible for additional time on the Southern Sky but have limited flight cadence.
+- The annual Southern Deployment is limited to 7 weeks with two instruments.
+Suitcase deployments (Cy8_CfP Sec 2.2.3.2) may be possible for additional time on the Southern Sky but have limited flight cadence.
 Large requests for southern hemisphere observations will therefore require strong scientific justification. - Observations with the PSIs EXES and GREAT require the PI team to be present.
-While the SMO and the PI teams endeavor to support all requested observations, the availability of either PI team, for a specific time period, cannot be guaranteed in advance.
+While the SMO and the PI teams endeavor to support all requested observations, the availability of either PI team cannot be guaranteed in advance for a specific time period.

-1.3.4.
+2.1.4.
 Who May Propose

 Participation in the SOFIA Legacy Program is open to scientists from all categories of U.S. and non-U.S. organizations, including educational institutions, industry, nonprofit institutions, NASA Centers, and other Government agencies.
 Astronomers with German affiliations are also invited to respond to this call for SOFIA Legacy Programs (see Sec.
-1.3.5).
+2.1.5).